ImGroovin/Star-Atlas-Resupply/README.md

 Users are encouraged to build their own instance of a browser-compatible Star Atlas Factory - Score file.
 Doing so ensures that you are using trusted code.
 A pre-built file is provided for convenience.

 ### Building your own browserified version
-This script uses a browserified verion of [Star Atlas Factory](https://github.com/staratlasmeta/factory).
+This script uses a browserified version of [Star Atlas Factory](https://github.com/staratlasmeta/factory).

 ```
 browserify sa-score.js --standalone BrowserScore -p esmify --exclude process -o staratlas-score-browserified.js